Riyamenon09/Eye-disease-Classification-and-Detection-using-EfficientNet-AND-Graph-Convolutional-Network/README.md

-# Eye-disease-Classification-and-Detection-using-EfficientNet-AND-Graph-Convolutional-Network
-This project is an attempt at diagnosis of serious eye diseases through fundus images and deep learning models.
-EfficientNet (to extract strong image features) and Graph Convolutional Networks (GCN) (to model spatial relationships) are combined to enhance classification accuracy for four classes:
+This project focuses on automated diagnosis of eye diseases from fundus images using a hybrid deep learning pipeline that integrates EfficientNet for image feature extraction and Graph Convolutional Networks (GCN) for modeling structural relationships.
+The system classifies images into four categories: Diabetic Retinopathy, Cataract, Glaucoma, and Normal, and further performs severity grading to assess disease progression.

-*Diabetic Retinopathy

-*Cataract

-*Glaucoma

-*Normal

-Blindness and visual impairment are among the major causes.
-Early diagnosis through AI-based screening can significantly lower morbidity.
-Unlike CNN-only pipelines, this combination is a hybrid method that leverages CNNs for local image features and GCNs for the structural relationships between them, leading to more sound and explainable learning.

-Images are retrieved from different folders related to the disease classes.
-Preprocessing involves:
-Grayscale
-Contrast enhancement
-Channel-wise wavelet decomposition (LL, HL, LH, HH bands) Image resizing to 224x224
-Preprocessing of each image conditionally only if it is not already enhanced.
+Key Contributions

+Image Preprocessing: Applied grayscale conversion, contrast enhancement, wavelet decomposition, and image resizing to enhance discriminative features.

-Model Architecture
+Hybrid Model Architecture:

--> EfficientNetB0
-Pretrained on ImageNet

-include_top=False to extract deep features

-Used for generating embeddings from preprocessed images
+EfficientNetB0 (pretrained on ImageNet, feature extractor) generates deep embeddings from fundus images.

--> Graph Convolutional Network (GCN)
+Graph Convolutional Network (GCN) processes these embeddings by constructing a graph where nodes represent features and edges capture spatial/statistical relationships.
-Features from EfficientNet are converted into nodes

-Edges are defined based on spatial or statistical similarities

-GCN operates on this graph to classify diseases

-This dual-model pipeline bridges image-level processing with graph-based reasoning.
+Graph Coarsening and Refining techniques were implemented to reduce redundant nodes (coarsening) and progressively restore fine-grained details (refining), improving efficiency and capturing both global and local disease patterns.

+Severity Grading: Developed a grading algorithm that integrates clinical factors (disease-specific risk indicators) with image-based features to automatically quantify disease severity levels.

+Outcome

+This dual-model pipeline combines CNN-based local feature extraction with graph-based relational reasoning and hierarchical graph processing (coarsening/refining).
+The approach improves classification accuracy, robustness to noise, and provides a more clinically interpretable severity assessment.